-A number of well-known and historically important pre-Columbian Maya archaeological sites are found in Belize, considered part of the southern Maya lowlands of the Mesoamerican culture area.
+Some well-known and historically significant pre-Columbian Maya archaeological sites are found in Belize, considered part of the southern Maya lowlands of the Mesoamerican culture area.
 The sites found here were occupied until the arrival of the Spanish.

 Search LAC Geo

-The Maya Biosphere Reserve in the Petén region of northern Guatemala, together with the Maya Forest of Belize and Mexico, represents one of the largest areas of tropical forest north of the Amazon and the northernmost in the Western Hemisphere.
+The Maya Biosphere Reserve in the Petén region of northern Guatemala and the Maya Forest of Belize and Mexico represents one of the largest areas of tropical forest north of the Amazon and the northernmost in the Western Hemisphere.

-Discovered in 1570, the ruins of Copán in western Honduras is one of the most important sites of the Mayan civilization.
+Discovered in 1570, the ruins of Copán in western Honduras are one of the most important sites of the Mayan civilization.
 The ruined citadel and imposing public squares reveal the three main stages of development before the city was abandoned in the early 10th century.

-The Petén Basin is a geographical subregion of Mesoamerica and was a center of Maya civilizations.
-It is primarily located in northern Guatemala and southeastern Mexico.
-The Maya Forest is the second-largest remaining tropical rainforest in the Americas.
+The Petén Basin of northern Guatemala and southeastern Mexico is a geographical subregion of Mesoamerica and was a center of Maya civilizations.
+The Maya Forest, which includes Belize, is the second-largest remaining tropical rainforest in the Americas.